MalihaUCF/Machine-Learning-Course-Assignments-Spring-2019/Assignment 2/Assignment 2.md

 -Validate= 10k images
 -Test= 10k images

-and we acheived 87% test accuracy.
-The use of batch normalization, weight regulaizer and data augmentation significantly helped the model learn better.
+and we acheived 87.2% test accuracy.
+The use of batch normalization, weight regularizer and data augmentation significantly helped the model learn better.

 For the above models, we were employing simple hold out validation.
 For K-fold validation, we chose the 2 best models and then applied k -fold validation.